coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/wp-ultimate-csv-importer/Readme.txt

 2. Activate the plugin in WordPress plugin list.

 == Screenshots ==
-1. Dashboard view of the importer
+1. Dashboard view of the importer.
 2. Upload section of CSV.
+3. Simple Drag and Drop mapping.
-3. Mapping view of the uploaded CSV/XML fields with WordPress fields
+4. Mapping view of the uploaded CSV fields with WordPress fields.
-4. Detailed real-time log.
+5. Detailed real-time log.
-5. Settings with php.ini details.
+6. Settings with php.ini details.
-6. Downloadable log manager for all imported events.
+7. Downloadable log manager for all imported events.
-7. Export module with filters.
+8. Export module with filters.

 == Frequently Asked Questions ==
 = Common Issues =
-<b>1.
-How to solve auto_prepend_file and auto_append_file error?</b><br />
-* Check your phpinfo.php.
-Ensure that auto_prepend_file and auto_append_file options are disabled.<br />
-* If not, you can disable it in php.ini settings file.
-You can also do it in .htaccess file.<br />
-* Create a .htaccess file in the root and set the following values.<br />
+1. What are reasons for my import to break?<br />
+Import may hang due to the following reasons<br />
-* php_value auto_prepend_file none<br />
+	* CSV not properly validated.<br />
-* php_value auto_append_file none<br />
+	* CSV not properly encoded to UTF-8.<br />
-This will solve your issue or get support from hosting if you didn’t have sufficient permission.
+	* System Requirements are not matched the required values.<br />

+2. How to validate a CSV? <br />
+WP Ultimate CSV Importer allows you to import CSVs that are validated.
+So kindly validate your CSV using CSV Lint.
+Your CSV may have any escape characters and misplaced skip characters which may cause the import to cease.<br />

+3. What are the supported CSV Formats? <br />
+WP Ultimate CSV Importer recognizes only the UTF-8 encoded characters.
+You can check on the UTF-8 encode with CSV Lint.
+Any chance if you are using Excel, we recommend you to use Google Sheets.
+Excel will miss some characters to be encoded to proper UTF-8.<br />

+4. What are the Minimum Requirements needed to upload CSV? <br />
+Basic System Requirements need to be met to upload a CSV with bulk of records.
+Kindly check your System Requirements by Settings → Security and Performance on WP Ultimate CSV Importer plugin.
+You have to increase the system requirements values to the minimum values mentioned in the plugin. <br />

-<b>2.
-Why my featured images not getting uploaded?</b><br />
+5. Why my featured images not getting uploaded? <br />
 The importer uploads images in the background for faster performance and it requires WP-Cron to be enabled.
-You can [easily configure WP-Cron](http://www.smackcoders.com/blog/enable-configure-wp-cron.html?utm_source=wp_org&utm_campaign=readme&utm_medium=faq) for smooth and speedy import.
+You can [easily configure WP-Cron](http://www.smackcoders.com/blog/enable-configure-wp-cron.html?utm_source=wp_org&utm_campaign=readme&utm_medium=faq) for smooth and speedy import. <br />

-<b>3.
-What are the supported custom fields in FREE version?</b><br />
+6. What are the supported custom fields in FREE version? <br />
 The importer supports [default WordPress Text and Text area fields](http://www.smackcoders.com/blog/adding-custom-fields-data-wordpress-free-wp-ultimate-csv-importer.html?utm_source=wordpress_org&utm_campaign=readme&utm_medium=faq) of Types, Pods, etc,..
 You can also import the Text & Text area fields created with custom codes in WordPress standards.

 For more FAQ, you can refer [here](http://www.smackcoders.com/wordpress-products-faq.html?utm_source=wp_org&utm_campaign=readme&utm_medium=faq).

 == Changelog ==
+= 5.2 =
+* Added: Advance mapping view with Drag ‘n’ Drop support.
+* Added: Ultimate member plugin support for Users Import.
+* Fixed: Issue with Post format.
+* Fixed: Month order in dashboard charts.
+* Added: Latest version support on All In One SEO 2.3.12.1.
+* Added: Compatibility for WordPress 4.7.3.
 = 5.1.1 =
 * Fixed: Broken when SCRIPT_DEBUG is true.
 [Solved](https://wordpress.org/support/topic/broken-when-script_debug-is-true/).
 * Fixed: Issue in duplicate handling to skip the duplicate records.